 At the same time, IBO has not uploaded any free sample past Economics papers on its website.
 (If and when IBO decides to make free IB Economics past paper resources available, we'll be sure to update this article.)

-Similarly, we don't recommend using anything that comes up when you search for IB economics past papers online.
-Because these resources are not being released directly by IBO, there's no guarantee they are real past papers (illegally uploaded); instead, they could be unofficial past papers that are not clearly labeled as such.
+Therefore, we don't recommend using just any old thing that comes up when you search for IB economics past papers online.
+That’s because these papers have not been released directly by IBO, so there's no guarantee they are real past papers (illegally uploaded); instead, they could be unofficial past papers that are not clearly labeled as such.
+That said, some of these unofficial resources are better than others (i.e. more likely to be real tests or real specimen papers that were illegally uploaded).

 Where to Find Paid IB Economics Tests